openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 - **cuxdPort**
 The port number of the CUxD daemon (default = 8701)

+- **retryConnects**
+Maximum number of retries to connect to the Homematic Gateway and register a callback.

+- **retryWaitTime**
+Time in seconds between two connection retries (default = 30s)

 - **installModeDuration**
 Time in seconds that the controller will be in install mode when a device discovery is initiated (default = 60)